wpswings/woo-refund-and-exchange-lite/readme.txt

 2) RAE Configuration Setting -> Mail configuration ->Refund ->and then fill  all details.

 == Changelog ==

+= 2.0.0 =
+* New: Compatibility with Latest WC and WP.
+* Updated in plugin core and updated language
+* Fix:Image save issue in Mail Configuration setting.
+* Fix: Expiry date issue with gift card  for refund process.

 = 1.0.8 =
 * New: Compatibility with Latest WC and WP